KTV (India)

-KTV is an Indian pay television channel owned by Sun TV Network its broadcasting Tamil-language films.
+K TV is an Indian pay television channel owned by Sun TV Network.
+It broadcasts Tamil-language films.
 It was launched on 22 October 2001.

 History

-The letter K in KTV stands for Kondattam which means celebration.
-It was launched on 22 October 2001 by Kalanidhi Maran, the Chairman of Sun TV Network.
+The letter K in KTV stands for Kondattam, which means celebration.
+The channel was launched on 22 October 2001 by Kalanidhi Maran, the chairman of Sun TV Network.
 At the time of launch, Sun TV Network's library had over 5,000 movies.
 Its HD counterpart was launched on 11 December 2011.
-At Every Friday and Saturday, KTV Channel premiered more new and blockbuster movies which was telecast by Sun TV till now.
+At Every Friday and Saturday, KTV Channel premiered more new and blockbuster movies which was telecast by Sun TV until now.